 Responding to that need is CJC — a global UK-based company specialized in managed services, consultancy and products for global capital markets firms.
 CJC is meeting its clients’ demand for real-time visualization of their IT system health through Mosaic Open Analytics (mosaicOA): A monitoring tool, based on InfluxDB, focused on the global financial services sector and its requirement to import and interrogate large volumes of data, displayed in one place via easy-to-create IT operational performance dashboards.

-An IOTA big data visualization platform for capital markets and financial firms
+An ITOA big data visualization platform for capital markets and financial firms

 Monitoring complex IT infrastructures for capital market and financial industry firms is a major challenge since existing solutions can be expensive and often not fit for purpose.
 With so many moving parts, market data and transaction messaging systems are prone to system overloads, bottlenecks and other potential pitfalls that can disrupt data flows and bring trading to a halt. mosaicOA enables firms to visualize and analyze any significant data set, and thereby benefit from managing both the risk and opportunity that this data can provide.